 Do you need help deciding what color of paint to use?

-We recently just tried Samplize and it totally beats having to buy individual paint samples.
-These 9″ x 14.75″ samples will get shipped directly to you and save the hassle of clean-up (we loved that).
-Use code “FIRSTFIVE” to get $5 off your first purchase.
+We recently just tried Samplize, which beats having to buy individual paint samples.
+These 9″ x 14.75″ samples will be shipped directly to you and save the hassle of clean-up (we loved that).
+See our full review here.

 Common Fireplace Makeover FAQs